 - Enjoy topped with extra almonds, cherries, or honey if desired.

-- To save prep time, you can use frozen cherries that have already been pitted.
+- Time saving tip: To save prep time, you can use frozen cherries that have already been pitted.
 You can even use chopped dried cherries- they will soften a bit as they sit in the liquid, but will have more "chew" than fresh or frozen.

 - The provided nutrition information does not include any added sodium from seasoning to taste, any optional ingredients, and it does not take brands into account.
 Feel free to calculate it yourself using this calculator or by adding the recipe to Yummly.